Connecticut judge orders release of Newtown 911 tapes

 State’s Attorney Stephen Sedensky said in a statement he was reviewing the judge’s decision.

-On Monday, Sedensky released a report on the Newtown massacre that concluded the shooter, Adam Lanza, had acted alone, but that his motivation for the attack ”may never be answered.

-Reporting by Edith Honan; Editing by Leslie Gevirtz; Editing by Scott Malone
+On Monday, Sedensky released a report on the Newtown massacre that concluded the shooter, Adam Lanza, had acted alone, but that his motivation for the attack “may never be answered.”
+(Reporting by Edith Honan; Editing by Leslie Gevirtz; Editing by Scott Malone)